c-ngai/KirbyNightmareInDreamLand/README.txt

 - if you transition between doors while moving, kirby keeps moving while transitioning
 - when you lose your final health and die, it does not enter game end sequence and you instead lose access to Kirby and have full health again
   * we have the game over sequence coded in so we think it is an issue with state transition that we will fix next sprint
+- reset does not reset player state (if kirby enters invulnerable and reset is hit he will still be in invulnerable)

 Particles:
 - Need to stop run particles from displaying when double press happens when floating